Plotting 1D data¶

 Pandas and xarray integration¶

-wrapper integrates 1D plotting
+The standardize_1d wrapper integrates 1D plotting

-methods with pandas DataFrame
+methods with pandas DataFrames and xarray DataArrays.

-If you omitted x coordinates, standardize_1d
+If you omitted x coordinates, standardize_1d tries to

 retrieve them from the DataFrame or DataArray.
 If the coordinates are string

-converts them into indices and tick labels
+labels, standardize_1d converts them into indices and tick labels

-using FixedLocator
+using FixedLocator and IndexFormatter.

 If you did not explicitly set the x-axis label, y-axis label, title, or